APNA Safety Statement / Duty of Care

 - Hand sanitizer stations will be located throughout the Kentucky International Convention Center, exhibit hall, and at the APNA conference hotels.

 - All are requested to follow appropriate physical distancing practices.
-APNA will continue to work with the Kentucky International Convention Center to ensure that the APNA Annual Conference complies with state and local physical distancing requirements throughout the meeting spaces and the exhibit hall.
+APNA will continue to work with the Convention Center to ensure that the APNA Annual Conference complies with state and local physical distancing requirements throughout the meeting spaces and the exhibit hall.

 - Frequent hand sanitization and washing by all is encouraged.